-Kindergarten - Grade 4: Students in kindergarten and in grades 1-4 attend full-day sessions.
-All of our students, grades K-4, are grouped heterogeneously with children of all ability levels in our self-contained classrooms with their own teacher.
-In addition, each class, kindergarten - grade 4, participate weekly in Art, Music, Library/Media, Health, and Physical Education classes with staff employed for these purposes.
+Kindergarten - Grade 3: Students in kindergarten through grade 3 attend full-day sessions.
+All of our students, grades K-3, are grouped heterogeneously with children of all ability levels in our self-contained classrooms with their own teacher.
+In addition, each class, kindergarten - grade 3, participates in Art, Music, Library/Media, Social-Emotional Learning, Health, and Physical Education classes with staff employed for these purposes.